 “Behold, the virgin shall conceive and bear a son,

 and they shall call his name Immanuel”

 – Matthew 1:21-23

 That’s the very great promise of Jesus’ birth.
-He came to save his people from their sin.
+He came to save His people from their sin.
 And each Christmastime, I am again reminded of how greatly I need that salvation.
-But this Christmas, I also need to know that he didn’t just come to save me from my sin.
+But this Christmas, I also need to know that He didn’t just come to save me from my sin.
 He also came to be with me – to never leave me, nor forsake me.
 I require this truth today, because I am so painfully lonely and afraid.

 Trauma, the stage of healing our family is currently in, lasts anywhere from 6 months to years depending on how it is handled.
 For some people, they are never able to transition out of it.
 The pain and reality of the original experience overwhelms them and they die, literally, of a broken heart.
 For others, trauma becomes a way of life.
-They harbor the fear of pain deep inside themselves, so that all life experiences are turned into equations of safety that inform which relationships and activities are allowed – and which ones are not.
+They harbor the fear of pain deep inside themselves so that all life experiences are turned into equations of safety that inform which relationships and activities are allowed – and which ones are not.
 Trauma creates shock and numbness that provides a cushion for the body, or mind, to handle the situation in the moment.
-But we are never meant stay in it.
+But we are never meant to stay in it.

 I require God with me in order to move beyond the fear and loneliness of this moment.

 These past weeks showed me that our new normal is not automatically a place of peace.
 Removing Asher, and by extension ending the abuse, did not simultaneously create harmony in our home.
 Oh, that it had!

 Instead, Georgia is even more numb and disconnected.
 She runs from the car the moment we come to a stop and can barely stand to be in the same room as the rest of her family.
 She loses herself in books at home and social interactions when she is outside our home.
 She is oversharing with peers in an attempt to gain acceptance even as her own, biggest fear, is the discovery of her shame.